The new dining reality: Shorter menus, quicker meals — and ugly-delicious dishes

 Almost a year into what insiders liken to an extinction event for the industry, with 110,000 restaurants closed during the pandemic, diners are adjusting to the reality of fewer menu choices, briefer dining times, online ordering and dishes whose looks take a back seat to taste.
 “I want something that gives me a hug, not a challenge,” says Beran.

 Some changes are apt to become permanent.
-“Gone are the days when I baked hundreds of pastries and hope people arrive,” says Kristen Hall, the pastry chef and co-owner behind Bandit Patisserie the Essential, both in Birmingham, Ala.
+“Gone are the days when I baked hundreds of pastries and hope people arrive,” says Kristen Hall, the pastry chef and co-owner behind Bandit Patisserie and the Essential, both in Birmingham, Ala.
 “Now they preorder.”
 That reduces the risk of waste, she says, and “creates something [for patrons] to look forward to.”

 At NiHao, an exciting Chinese addition to Baltimore, pastry chef Pichet Ong agrees about advance ordering, which helps with budget control and also promotes speedy pickup.
 “People don’t want to wait,” says Ong, known for his many-layered matcha cake.
 To avoid lingering, “we assign pickup times.”